isomerpages/sp-cdio/pages/Tourist Attractions.md

 *   **Highlights**: The lake is surrounded by lush greenery and offers a peaceful setting for visitors to relax.
 A statue of swans in flight adds to the charm of the area.

 Nearest MRT Station: Botanic Gardens MRT Station (CC19/DT9)

+# Singapore Zoo and Night Safari

+The Singapore Zoo and Night Safari are two of Singapore's premier wildlife attractions, each offering unique and immersive experiences with a wide variety of animals in naturalistic settings.

+### Singapore Zoo

+*   **Description**: Known for its "open concept" design, the Singapore Zoo allows visitors to view animals in environments that closely resemble their natural habitats.

+### Night Safari

+*   **Description**: The world's first nocturnal zoo, offering a unique experience to observe animals in their natural nighttime behavior.

+#### Transportation

+*   **Grab/Private Hire**: Booking a private hire car or Grab is a convenient option.
+Simply set your destination to "Singapore Zoo" in the app.